 Now, in no particular order, here are the…

-Best thing we tried for the very first time: Paragliding really is the best way to appreciate Colombia’s Chicamocha Canyon which is one of the largest in the world.
+Best thrilling thing we tried for the very first time: Paragliding really is the best way to appreciate Colombia’s massive Chicamocha Canyon which is one of the largest in the world.
 When Parapente Chicamocha (parapente is the Spanish word for paragliding) offered to take us up, up and away we said yes.
 Quickly.
 Before “I hate heights” Karen could change her mind.
 We arrived at the launch site with owner Sergio and a team of wing wranglers and pilots then stood around and watched the birds waiting for them to catch thermals so we could too.
 Then we ran of the top of the hill (well, Karen dragged her feet a bit) and the thermals took us up a few thousand feet above the canyon floor.
 We spent about half an hour rising, circling, dropping and rising again over the canyon.
 Eric says the view was great.
 Karen never had her eyes open long enough to really appreciate it and her forearms are still sore from the death grip she had on her harness.

 Best nearly deserted wind sport beach: Cabo de la Vela in the Guajira peninsula of northern Colombia is hard to reach and hot as hell but it’s also one of the best places in the region for wind sports as our traveling companion at the time, an avid kiteboarder who travels with not one but two kites, verified.
-As we sought the shade on shore he spent hours in the water (that’s him kiting, below) and raved about the consistently kiteable winds and the often deserted water.
+As we sought the shade on shore George spent hours in the water (that’s him kiting, below) and raved about the consistently kiteable winds and the often deserted water.

 Best white knuckle landing: Any time you get into a small plane you know that take off and landing are going to be extra exciting.
 Still, we weren’t quite prepared for the fly-straight-at-the-mountain-bank-hard-then-drop-straight-down-onto-the-“runway” landing that the pilot of our Air Panama flight artfully made into the dinky, waterside Playon Chico airstrip in Panama.
-The extra gray hairs were worth it, however, since this is the only way you can get to Yandup Island Lodge where we learned a lot about the area’s Kuna people, the largest indigenous group in the country.
+The extra gray hairs were worth it, however, since this is the only way you can get to Yandup Island Lodge where we learned a lot about the area’s Kuna people, the largest indigenous group in Panama.